codeforsanjose/open311-gateway/_Docs/log_james.md

 	* rpcCalls.run() -> RPCCall.Run()
 * Restored engine/request/services.go, and updated to match all the changes in the Engine.
 * Test OK.
 * Saved to GIT.
+* Renamed engine/router/adapters.go -> data.go.
+There is more in the config.json file than just adapter data.
+* Fixed Services response.
+* Test OK from Paw client, with location in San Jose.
+* Saved to GIT.
 *